 The days of buying a house for life are gone.
 Changing lifestyle patterns and job and career responsibilities mean it is just as important to sell a place to purchase it.
 Studies claim that current generations will own an average of three different homes in a lifetime, so buyers are also hedging their bets when it comes to selling, and that is where the real estate market in Istanbul is growing.

 Turkey’s vision plan for 2023 seeks to lift the per capita population per household to European countries.
-Combine this with government incentives and a rising population, and the demand for buyers is expected to rise even further.
+Combine this with government incentives and a rising population, and the demand for buyers will rise.

 Even for foreigners, the process of buying a house in Turkey is also more straightforward and more effortless than in many other countries, with cheap taxes and reduced prices.
 Hold the property for five years, and you will still be exempted from tax on capital gains.